Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Kentavious Caldwell-Pope Insights vs. the Timberwolves

-- He's taken 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.

-- Caldwell-Pope's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Timberwolves are the 18th-best defensive squad in the NBA, conceding 115.8 points per contest.
+- Defensively, the Timberwolves are ranked 18th in the NBA, conceding 115.8 points per game.

-- The Timberwolves give up 44.7 rebounds per game, ranking 22nd in the NBA.
+- The Timberwolves are the 22nd-ranked squad in the NBA, giving up 44.7 rebounds per game.

-- The Timberwolves give up 25 assists per contest, 10th-ranked in the NBA.
+- In terms of assists, the Timberwolves are 10th in the NBA, allowing 25 per game.

-- Looking at 3-pointers, the Timberwolves are ranked 16th in the league, giving up 12.3 makes per game.
+- In terms of 3-pointers, the Timberwolves have given up 12.3 makes per contest, 16th in the league.

 Kentavious Caldwell-Pope vs. the Timberwolves